 1. Experiencing the coffee, the way it was designed.

 Roasters spend hours upon hours cupping, roasting and developing roast profiles to get the most out of beans that were diligently grown, harvested and processed.
 The taste of coffee can vary considerably from farm to farm, taking different weather conditions into account.
-Because of this, growing coffee takes constant evaluation to make sure the consistency stays the same throughout the process, time and time again.
+Because of this, growing coffee takes constant evaluation to make sure the consistency stays the same time and time again throughout the process.
 Drinking your coffee black will help you appreciate the delicate process.

 2. Can help with weight loss.

 Black coffee has next-to-no calories, and its key ingredient, caffeine, plays a key role in calorie burning and appetite suppression.
 Plus, without the added milk, sugar and cream, you won’t experience the sugar crash.
 Enough said.

 3. Lower risks of cancer and other diseases.

 The benefits of black coffee consumption include a reduced risk of heart failure, multiple sclerosis and various cancers—just to name a few.
 Coffee drinking appears to reduce the risk of developing liver cancer, in particular, by 40%—so you can live-r longer.

 4. The perfect excuse for being a cheap date.